rtlabs-com/p-net/doc/implementation_details.rst

 LLDP - Link Layer Discovery Protocol
 ------------------------------------
 A protocol for neighborhood detection.
+LLDP frames are not forwarded by managed switches, so the frames are useful to detect which neighbor the device is connected to.

-An LLDP frame is sent at startup, to indicate the IO-Device IP address etc.
+An LLDP frame is sent by p-net every 5 seconds, to indicate the IP address etc.

+The p-net stack also receives LLDP frames.
+It uses the chassis ID and the frame ID of the frame from its neighbor, to set the alias name.

 The LLDP frame is a layer 2 Ethernet frame with the payload consisting of a number of Type-Length-Value (TLV) blocks.
 The first 16 bits of each block contains info